New Hampshire Surety Bond Overview

 - Fiduciary bonds if you are appointed a fiduciary of another person assets or property.

+The cost of your bond is equal to a percentage of the total bond amount.
 The total bond amount listed on each bond is the maximum dollar amount for which a claim can be made against that particular bond.
 Each state decides the total bond amount for each bond.

 When applying for a bond, you are never asked to post the full amount.
 Instead, the same way insurance works, a bond premium is required to obtain the bond.
 The higher the risk an applicant poses to the bond provider, the higher their premium will be.